Home

 Notes

-1. This quote (Michael Harrington et al, Socialism, New York 1972; HDS eds) is taken from a fairly comprehensive historical summary of the term 'democratic socialism' published by the Rosa Luxemberg Foundation, accessible here.
+1. This quote (from Michael Harrington et al, Socialism, New York 1972; HDS eds) is taken from a fairly comprehensive historical summary of the term 'democratic socialism', published by the Rosa Luxemberg Foundation in 2024 and accessible here.

-2. Some analysts and reference works use the expression almost interchangeably with social democracy.
-The U.K. Labour Party, for instance, identifies the party as such on the back of their membership card.
-The World Population Review identifies 19 liberal democracies as democratic socialist.
-Others apply it more narrowly to describe the Nordic countries, or those socialist parties that seek some form of revolution through the ballot box.
-Most definitions place it at some point on a linear scale between social democracy and socialism, ignoring its inherently pluralist nature.
-More.
+2. Some organizations, analysts and reference works use the expression 'democratic socialism' almost interchangeably with social democracy.
+The U.K. Labour Party, for instance, identifies itself (per clause IV) as a democratic socialist party.
+The World Population Review identifies 19 liberal democracies as 'democratic socialist'.
+Others apply the term more narrowly to describe only the Nordic countries, or those socialist parties that seek some form of revolution solely through the electoral system.
+Usage has also changed significantly over time.
+Many commentators place democratic socialism somewhere on a linear scale between social democracy and socialism, ignoring its primary socialist core and inherently pluralist nature.
+Usage history.
+The working definition we use is in keeping with definitions put forward by Wikipedia, the Encyclopedia Britannica and Merriam Webster dictionary.